Dysautonomia of the Autonomic Nervous System (Damage to the Autonomic Nervous System Supplying the Organs, Key-Gaskell Syndrome) in Dogs

 - Abdominal Tenderness

 The clinical symptoms of dysautonomia are diverse and can vary depending on the severity of the disease.
-Common symptoms include a dilated pupil that does not respond to light (mydriasis), dry mucous membranes due to decreased saliva and tear production, and difficulty swallowing, which can lead to regurgitation.
+Common symptoms include dilated pupils that do not respond to light (mydriasis), dry mucous membranes due to reduced saliva and tear production, and difficulty swallowing, which can lead to regurgitationRegurgitation is the reflux of food or liquid from the stomach into the mouth without Vomiting or strong abdominal muscle contractions.
+It may be a sign of diseases of the esophagus or other gastrointestinal problems..

-Other signs include an altered heart rate, often more of a bradycardiaBradycardia refers to a slower than normal heart rate, typically below 60 beats per minute in adults.
-It can occur in healthy individuals, especially athletes, but can also be an indication of heart disease., as well as gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. problems such as Vomiting, Diarrhea, or constipationConstipation is another word for infrequent bowel movements where the stool is hard and difficult to pass.
+Other signs include altered heart rate, often bradycardiaBradycardia refers to a slower than normal heart rate, typically below 60 beats per minute in adults.
+It can occur in healthy individuals, especially athletes, but can also be an indication of heart disease., as well as gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. problems such as vomiting, diarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems., or constipationConstipation is another word for infrequent bowel movements where the stool is hard and difficult to pass.
 In dogs and cats, this can be caused by diet, lack of exercise, or underlying health issues..
 Some dogs also show bladder dysfunctionDysfunction refers to an impaired or abnormal function of an organ or system in the body.
 This can be due to diseases, disorders, or damage and can affect the quality of life., which can lead to incontinenceIncontinence refers to the inability to voluntarily control urine or stool, leading to involuntary loss.
 There are various forms, including urinary incontinence and fecal incontinence, which can be caused by different factors. or difficulty urinating.
-Weight loss and loss of appetite are also common symptoms, due to impaired digestion and food intake.
+Weight loss and loss of appetite are also common symptoms, caused by impaired digestion and food intake.

 Diagnosis

 In some cases, a biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
 Biopsies can help diagnose cancer and other conditions. of the affected nerve structures may be necessary to confirm the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients..
-Blood tests can also be performed to rule out other possible causes of the symptoms and to assess the general health of the dog.
+Blood tests can also be performed to rule out other possible causes of the symptoms and to assess the dog’s overall health status.

 Therapy